akshatrajsaxena/bfs_tracing/README.md

 Welcome to the BFS Tracing Project!
 This project demonstrates a visual representation of a Breadth-First Search (BFS) algorithm on a dynamically generated grid.
 Below you will find detailed information about the project, including how to set it up, the technologies used, and its structure.

 ### Note
 This project is just a demo that i made in order to understand the concept of BFS and how it is used as algorithm in the code to find the possible path.
+This is not the final project.
 The final project might be different, even other langages can also be included.
 That project will be updated soon.
 I will attached its github link once its done.

 ## Project Overview